BLCM/wlmods/Apocalyptech/loot_changes/README.md

   currently in the game.
 Will eventually support Enchantments too, but that isn't done yet.
 - **Randomized Boss Drops** - Boss/miniboss drops will be randomized, instead of locked to their usual unique drops.
+- **Randomized Mission Rewards** - Mission reward items will be randomized.
 - **Starting Gear** - Some alternate contents for the initial starting gear pickups/chests, in Snoring Valley.